10 Easter Bulletin Board Ideas for School or Church

 Bulletin boards are commonly boring, unorganized, and just plain ugly, but they don’t have to be!
-One fun thing to do with them is to decorate them in a theme, such as for a special event or for a holiday.
+One fun thing to do with them is to decorate them for a theme like a special event or a holiday.

 Planning Your Bulletin Board

-Easter bulletin board ideas are an easy thing to come up with and all you have to do is utilize the pastel rainbow and incorporate religious icons, if for a church, and all other things normally associated with Easter and spring: Bunnies, chicks, eggs, flowers, and so on.
+Easter bulletin board ideas are an easy thing to come up with and all you have to do is utilize the pastel rainbow and incorporate religious icons (if it's for a church) and all the other things normally associated with Easter and spring: Bunnies, chicks, eggs, flowers, and so on.

-- Think of a theme, for example “Hopping into spring.”
+- Think of a theme, e.g. “Hopping into spring.”

 Sketch out a few Easter bulletin board ideas and make a decision.
 Take a vote, if necessary.